• Skip to Content

 • SuperNova X-ray diffractometer (dual hi-flux micro-focus Mo and Cu sources) with Atlas CCD area detector (located on the second floor of the new chemistry building).

-NMR spectrometers suitable for studies of biological macromolecules are located in the Biomolecular NMR Center, located in an underground facility in front of the new chemistry building.
-The instruments include two 600, and an 800 MHz FT-NMR spectrometers.
+NMR spectrometers suitable for studies of biological macromolecules are located in the Biomolecular NMR Center, located in an underground facility in front of the New Chemistry Building.
+This center is a joint initiative of the departments of biology, biophysics, chemistry, and materials science, with additional collaboration from the School of Medicine’s departments of biochemistry and pharmacology.
+The instruments include 500, 600, and 800 MHz FT-NMR spectrometers.
+Scheduling for these spectrometers is handled by the center.

-A variety of different mass spectral techniques are available in the expanding Mass Spectrometry Facility.
-High-resolution mass spectra of submitted samples are obtained on a service basis by a staff member using two magnetic sector instruments equipped with EI, CI, and FAB ionization methods.
+A variety of different mass spectral techniques are available in the Mass Spectrometry Facility.
+High-resolution mass spectra of submitted samples are obtained on a service basis by a staff member using a magnetic sector instrument equipped with EI, CI, and FAB ionization methods.
 MALDI-TOF, GC/MS, and electrospray instruments are also available and operated by students and researchers following training by the facility staff.

-The department shares with the Physics and Astronomy Department the use of the Physical Sciences Machine Shop, located in the Bloomberg Center.
+The department shares the use of the Physical Sciences Machine Shop, located in Bloomberg Hall, with the Department of Physics and Astronomy.
 Electronics construction and repair is handled by a staff member in the Departmental Instrumentation Facility.

 Undergraduate Program